The darkness was empty.

 Unknown images, sounds, thoughts, feelings and concepts it had never heard of, like family and dreams, lessons and songs, dresses and dolls, and more it couldn't understand even remotely.

-On top of it all was something called "Sansa Stark".
-This tried its best to understand, but the thoughts flooded in chaotically without a single moment of reprieve.
+This tried its best to understand, but the thoughts continuously flooded in allowing not a moment of reprieve.

 "Lady Sansa?
 Are you alright?"
 This heard the thoughts but could not comprehend them; they only added to the unknown stinging sensation in its mind.

-This felt wrong.
+This felt something was wrong.

 Earlier, there had only been darkness.

-Now there was too much of everything.
+Now there was... everything.

 Before This could properly think, it had somehow begun moving forward at a surprising speed.